ARCHER2-HPC/archer2-docs/docs/user-guide/data_migration2.md

 [Log on to ARCHER](http://www.archer.ac.uk/documentation/user-guide/connecting.php#sec-2.1) as usual

+## Use tar to combine small files

+It is quicker to tar up large numbers of small files and transfer the single resultant large file, rather than copying each file separately

+    tar -czf all_my_files.tar.gz file1.txt file2.txt file3.txt

 ## Load up-to-date version of ssh on ARCHER

 This version of ssh has been identified through testing as offering superior performance.